What are the safest and cleanest sources of energy?

 These are not just the emissions from the burning of fuels but also the mining, transportation, and maintenance over a power plant’s lifetime.5

-Coal, again, is the dirtiest fuel.
-It emits much more greenhouse gases than other sources – hundreds of times more than nuclear, solar, and wind.
+Again, coal is the dirtiest fuel.
+It emits much more greenhouse gases than other sources — more than a hundred times more than nuclear.

 Oil and gas are also much worse than nuclear and renewables but to a lesser extent than coal.